Michigan State coach Mark Dantonio retiring after 13 seasons - WHIZ News

 Then came Tuesday’s news.

 “Every February since 2007, I have reset this program in preparation for the next year’s challenges.
-After much reflection and discussion with my family, I feel that it is now time for change as we enter into a new decade of Michigan State football,” he said.
+After much reflection and discussion with my family, I feel that it is now time for change as we enter into a new decade of Michigan State football,” he said in a statement earlier in the day.
 “I have told our players on many occasions that ‘Michigan State is bigger than any one person.
 Someday there will be someone else here talking to you from this podium.’
 That day has come.”

 Beekman became athletic director in 2018.
 Mark Hollis, the previous AD, had retired following the sex abuse scandal involving Larry Nassar, a former Michigan State sports doctor who also worked for USA Gymnastics.
 Hollis’ departure came just before ESPN reported allegations of sexual assault and violence against women involving Michigan State football and basketball players.
 The report questioned how the athletic department handled those cases.